bearsunday/bearsunday.github.io/manuals/1.0/en/tutorial.md

 ## A Hypermedia API using a Database

 Let's make an application resource that uses SQLite3.
-First in the console we can create our database `var/db/todo.sqlite3`.
+First, using the console, create a database `var/db/todo.sqlite3`.

 ```bash
 mkdir var/db